lapinskap/monopoly-of-might-and-magic/README.md

 ## General info
-Complex React App based on Andrew Mead tutorials.
+Complex React App based on Andrew Mead complex react course.
 Main functionality is to store expenses and count them.
 Thanks to this project I met the React Router and Redux.
 In this example I got to know the concept of application testing and the first time I turned react app on the production mode.

 I started learning React Router to create an application that will have several subpages, in contrast to “ToDo” app.
 Afterwards I started to get acquainted with Redux.

 ## Screenshots